The Fall of the House of Commons

 new DEI Logo CMYK 2H

 A contemporary opera about the “broken ecosystem of postmodern cities”, as envisioned by its creators.
-The inner space of modern apartments more and more reminds us of a reflection on a turned-off high-definition screen, where human and artificial intelligence coexist in a mysterious way.
-All the goods are home delivered, relationships are formed and break indoors, fantasies sound like phone ringtones.
+The inner space of modern apartments increasingly reminds us of a reflection on a turned-off high-definition screen, where human and artificial intelligence coexist in a mysterious way.
+All the goods are home delivered, relationships are formed and break indoors, and fantasies sound like phone ringtones.

 Conversing with Edgar Allan Poe’s archetypal story The Fall of the House of Usher, where both the house and its residents are merged in a closed circuit, the work tracks the sounds produced by the life inside and outside the walls of a typical contemporary apartment.
 The self-referential universe of the couple living in it exudes a spectral balance.
 A dominant position is held by the android supervisor Erika_7, who’s always available to rewrite the house’s memory and offer solutions to the symbiosis crossword puzzle.

-The production was presented in June 2023 as part of the Athens Epidaurus Festival.
+The production was first presented in June 2023 as part of the Athens Epidaurus Festival.

 Fully accessible performances of the The Fall of the House of Commons